-Unlike v/V and other clause-level projections, n/N, D, and Num have intrinsic phifeatures.
-This means that there are more phi-features available in nominal syntax than in clausal syntax: arguments introduce some, and the heads around them introduce others.
+Unlike v/V and other clause-level projections, N/n, D, and Num have intrinsic phifeatures.
+This means that there are more phi-features available in nominal syntax than in clausal syntax: arguments within DP introduce some, and the heads around them introduce others.
 I have argued that this impacts the labeling possibilities in interesting ways.